Time to get your surf boards up and swimsuits on!

 Also, the Ocean Delight Surf School was founded by one of the area’s top surfers.
 Plus, the Covelong Point Surf Festival was an annual event taking place pre-Covid where surf-, yoga- and music-lovers from all over the world congregate for a three-day festival.
 The festival was halted in 2020 due to the pandemic.

 Tip: Covelong Point Social Surf School has a cafe, lounge, and guest rooms right on the beach.
 Part of the earnings are used to fund social projects in the village.
-You can even get free surfing lessons during the annual Covelong Point Surf, Music & Yoga Festival, which usually happens in August.

 2. Ho Chi Minh City, Vietnam